 Likely optional modules

-You will be able to choose from a range of exciting modules in year three.
+You will be able to choose from a range of exciting modules in years two and three.
 We strive to ensure that these are as up-to-date as possible, and that they reflect the expertise of our staff; therefore the list below is subject to change.

 This module examines the business of writing for film and television, and takes you through the where, when, who, what, why and how of the craft.
 You’ll invent, draft, edit and revise your work to broadcast quality.

-Books for children (fiction, non-fiction, picture books, poetry and drama) are a hugely important and profitable segment of the publishing industry.
+Books for children are a hugely important and profitable segment of the publishing industry.
 This module invites you to immerse yourself in the best examples of work for this age group, and to explore the stellar rise of young adult fiction, too.